 A Beginner’s Guide to Home Equity

-Simply put, home equity is the interest a homeowner holds in their property based on the current market value minus what they owe on the home.
-A basic formula for home equity might look something like this:
+Simply put, home equity is the interest a homeowner holds in their property.
+This value is based on the current market value minus what they owe on the home.
+A basic formula for might look something like this:

 Home Value – Owed Amount = Home Equity

-Home equity should always be considered as an asset that can be used in the future, but also never taken for granted.
-Home equity doesn’t rise overnight either and should be treated as a long-term asset that slowly appreciates.
-However, home equity can also decrease.
+Consider the amount of equity you have in your home an asset.
+This asset can be used in the future, but never taken for granted.
+It does not rise overnight either and should be treated as a long-term asset that slowly appreciates.
+However, the interest you hold can also decrease.
 There are a couple of ways you can increase and decrease your home equity.

 Ways to Increase Your Home Equity

 - A larger down payment: The general standard for down payments on a home is 20% of the value, but what if you put down more?
-Even a one or two percent difference can expand your home equity quicker.
+Even a one or two percent difference can expand your share quicker.

 - Making loan payments: It might sound simple, but making continual payments on your home loan lien can bring up your home equity.
-As your owed amount decreases, your home equity increases.
-If you want to increase home equity at a greater rate, you can explore making extra payments or having a shorter-term to your loan to quickly gain home equity.
+If you want to increase your ownership at a greater rate, you can explore making extra payments or having a shorter-term to your loan.

-- Home improvement: Whether it’s a big home improvement project like remodeling a kitchen, or a small project like replacing a window, home improvement projects can have a positive impact on home equity.
+- Home improvement: Whether it’s a big home improvement project like remodeling a kitchen, or a small project like replacing a window, home improvement projects can have a positive impact.

 - Give it time: Home equity can be years in the making and a key piece is the homeowner’s patience.
 Home values have gradually increased on average across the United States.
 This appreciation can be a great boost to your home value.
 For example, let’s say your home is valued at $350,000 when it’s first purchased and you owe a loan for $250,000 of it.
-If your home doubled in value to $700,000, your home equity would be over $450,000 and you wouldn’t owe any of that extra earned value to your loan.
+If your home doubled in value to $700,000, the portion of your home’s value that you own would be over $450,000 and you wouldn’t owe any of that extra earned value to your loan.

 Things that Decrease Your Home Equity

-- Low home condition: Repairs that a homeowner continues to put off could be damaging in the long run by hurting the home equity.
+- Low home condition: Repairs that a homeowner continues to put off could be damaging in the long run.
 A well-maintained home with continual updates will be rewarded while a run-down home’s equity will decrease.

 - Decline in neighborhood conditions: Is the local school system unappealing?
 Have crime rates gone up?
 The circumstances of the surrounding neighborhood and community can impact the home equity.

-- Market reactions: As seen with market downturns like 2008, if the supply of homes exceeds the demand, the home value will decrease.
-Therefore, decreasing the home equity.
+- Market reactions: If the supply of homes exceeds the demand, the home value will decrease.
+This was seen in market downturns like 2008.
+Therefore, decreasing the amount of your home you own as well.

-- Shifts in a home loan: By using home equity for the asset it is to take out a second mortgage or even buy a future home, you automatically decrease the home equity.
+- Shifts in a home loan: By using your share in your home for the asset it is to take out a second mortgage or even buy a future home, you automatically decrease your ownership.

 Find the Right Loan with Chris Doering Mortgage

-Make sure to handle home equity with care.
-It is never advisable to use home equity to fund unnecessary big purchases like a new car, TV, or other items.
+Make sure to handle leveraging opportunities with care.
+We do not advise using your portion of ownership to fund unnecessary, big purchases like a new car, TV, or other items.
 To help best increase home equity, find the right loan with our team.
-Our team of loan experts can help you quickly achieve your home equity goals.
+Our team of loan experts can help you quickly achieve your financial goals.
 Get in touch with a loan officer today.